paddor/cztop/README.md

 Here are some some of the goals I have in mind for this library:

-* as easy as possible API
+* as easy as possible, Ruby-esque API
 * first class support for security (CURVE mechanism)
   * including handling of certificates
 * support MRI, Rubinius, and JRuby